NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Opponent cannot be grabbed
     - Oro can move a few frames later (TODO: This is faster now?)
     - Opponent can sub
+    - Puts opponent into “stagger” state, where another stagger will launch the opponent
 - 5X damage reduced 65 to 50
 - 2X
     - Damage on the activated portion
     - Ends sooner
     - First hit lifts on block and is blockable
     - Hits better on both hits
+    - Torso hitbox increased to 235 from 204 to make the move more consistent to combo into
     - Knee hitboxes made slightly smaller
-    - Torso hitbox increased to 235 from 204 to make the move more consistent to combo into
+    - Hitboxes adjusted from knee and hands to knee and neck
+    - Second hitboxes are bigger if the first hitboxes hit
 - RB lifts on block
 - RB(B) added as 2BBBB(B)
 - RA
     - Is an untechable sweep
     - Pursuit removed
+    - Hitbox has +2 active frames
-- GRKnJ changed to be RB
+- GRKnJ
+    - Has additional hitbox frames
+    - Switches sides two frames sooner, but hits on the same time (switches into stand for two frames)

 #### Cosmetic